Argyle, Manitoba: Geographical location

 The Principal Meridian of Canada, (Cartographic centre of Canada) dividing Eastern and Western Canada also marked the division between the Argyle and Brant Districts, as well as the mark between neighboring Rockwood and Woodlands Municipalities.
 As the local residents were living on either side of the Prime Meridian, several institutions derive their name by combining the words: Brant-Argyle.

 The Prime Meridian was the starting point during the early 1870s for crews surveying Western Canada.
 The Section, Township & Range system of addressing properties across the prairies begins on this line, dividing east from west.

 Just north of the town is the ancient Lake Agassiz beach ridge.
 About 10,000 years ago, this huge inland lake, the remnants of glaciers, began to drain in present-day Manitoba.
 Left behind were the gravel and sand deposits that were once the beaches of the former lake.
 These ridges mark the northern edge of the Red River Valley, and offer a different geological atmosphere.
 Many local gravel pits are found in this region.

-The town is located approximately 30 min north of Winnipeg off of highway 67 from Stonewall.
+The town is located approximately 30 min north of Winnipeg off of Highway 67 from Stonewall, centered along Provincial Roads 322 and 323.
 Many farms and gravel companies thrive around this area.
 There is heavy forest and abundant wildlife everywhere.

 Early settlers

 Settled by European pioneers during the late 1870s, the newcomers were mostly those granted 160 acre of free land from the Canadian Government.
-This land grant was to encourage European farmers to fill up the vast prairies and secure the region between Ontario and the Pacific Ocean for Canada.
+This land grant was intended to encourage European farmers to settle in the vast prairies, which helped the Canadian government to claim the region between Ontario and the Pacific Ocean.

 The first settlers came from Argyllshire, Scotland and named the district as Argyle in honor of their former home.
 The adjacent district was soon called Brant.
-This name was given by recent settlers from Ontario, honouring their former regions that were named after the famous mohawk leader who assisted the British during the American war of Independence.
+This name was given by recent settlers from Ontario, honouring their former regions that were named after Joseph Brant, the famous Mohawk leader who assisted the British during the American war of Independence.

 In 1878 the residents gathered in the Guthrie home to attend Presbyterian church services.
 In 1881 they built a small church on the East side of the Prime Meridian, called Brant-Argyle Presbyterian Church.
-The surrounding land was made into a cemetery.
-The earliest settlers buried their dead here.
+The surrounding land was made into a cemetery; the earliest settlers buried their dead here.

-The Brant-Argyle Cemetery is the final resting place of the local dead as well as a World War One/World War Two memorial called the Brant-Argyle Cenotaph.
+The Brant-Argyle Cemetery is the final resting place of the local dead as well as a memorial to WWI and WWII called the Brant-Argyle Cenotaph.
 A small model of the church and a historic cairn are also in place at the cemetery.

-Note:The church has since been converted into a home, with a porch.
+The church has since been converted into a home with a porch.

-It was also in 1878 that Thomas Guthrie established the first post office in the Argyle District.
+In 1878, Thomas Guthrie established the first post office in the Argyle District.
 At first, Guthrie had to walk to Stonewall and later in 1882 he picked up the mail as it arrived in Marquette by rail.
 It is said that he received $50.00 annually for postmaster and an extra $12.00 per month for carrying the mail.

+In 1891, the subdistrict of Argyle had a population of 2272.